-It shall be the policy of Council to identify and manage uses in hazard areas and other areas subject to development constraints, including environmentally vulnerable or sensitive areas in the municipality such as wetlands, watercourses, environmental buffers, coastal areas, and wellfields, in order to ensure the protection of the natural environmental integrity, life, people, and property.
+It shall be the policy of Council to identify and manage uses in hazard areas and other areas subject to development constraints, including environmentally vulnerable or sensitive areas in the Municipality such as wetlands, watercourses, environmental buffers, coastal areas, and wellfields, in order to ensure the protection of the natural environment, people, and property.

 - a.
-Council will work with the Provincial Government and qualified professionals to identify hazard areas and any other areas presenting constraints on development, including but not limited to, contaminated properties. - b.
-Properties and portions of properties having hazard areas and other areas subject to development constraints, including environmentally vulnerable or sensitive areas in the municipality such as wetlands, watercourses, environmental buffers, coastal areas, and wellfields shall be designated as an Environmental Risk area on the Future Land Use Map. - c.
+Council will work with the Province and qualified professionals to identify hazard areas and any other areas presenting constraints on development, including but not limited to, contaminated properties. - b.
+Properties and portions of properties having hazard areas and other areas subject to development constraints, including environmentally vulnerable or sensitive areas in the Municipality such as wetlands, watercourses, environmental buffers, coastal areas, and wellfields, shall be designated as Environmental Risk areas on the Future Land Use Map. - c.
 The Land Use Bylaw shall establish an Environmental Risk (ER) Zone, which shall be applied on areas designated as such on the Future Land Use Map. - d.
 The Land Use Bylaw shall establish standards and criteria for land uses in the ER Zone, including but not limited to setbacks, permitted uses, special requirements, and consultation with other governments and agencies. - e.
-The Land Use Bylaw may establish alternate permitted uses, such as seasonal, non-permanent structures, for lots for which there are no engineering and design solutions acceptable to both the Council and the provincial or federal government where appropriate, to address development constraints on a parcel that would otherwise render the parcel unsuitable for a permanent structure with on-site services.
+Council shall establish criteria in a Legacy Lands Assessment Policy recognizing properties for which there may be a vested right to develop non-compliant lots in the ER Zone (see Schedule E).
+The Land Use Bylaw shall establish standards for the limited development of such properties in accordance with the Legacy Lands Assessment Policy, notwithstanding that such development may not otherwise be in compliance with the requirements of the Bylaw. - f.
+Where a non-compliant lot does not qualify as legacy lands, the Land Use Bylaw may establish alternate permitted uses, such as seasonal, non-permanent structures.